-- 67 (1) The person in charge of a plant must hold a certificate of qualification appropriate to the work to be performed in the plant. - (2) The person in charge of the plant must ensure that the plant is adequately supervised and has appropriately qualified persons working in it. - (3) Any changes to approved staffing levels must be approved in writing by a provincial safety manager. - (4) A plant that employs more than 24 power engineers in the operation of the plant is required to have at least one assistant chief engineer. - (5) An individual must not be in charge of more than one plant at any time except with the approval of a provincial safety manager. - (6) If regulated plant equipment is not under the continuous attendance of a power engineer and is operating under the general supervision status plant or risk assessed status plant classification, - (a) the plant must meet all the administrative and technical specifications issued by a provincial safety manager, - (b) an individual with the appropriate safety awareness certificate of qualification issued under the Act must be in attendance on the premises of a plant when the plant is in operation and the power engineer is not on the plant premises, and - (c) in the case of a refrigeration plant, an individual with the basic safety awareness certificate of qualification issued under the Act is required to be on the plant premises while the plant is in operation, the premises are occupied and the power engineer is not on the plant premises. - (7) The chief engineer or the person in charge of the plant who assumes or vacates a position of employment in a plant to which this regulation applies must notify a provincial safety manager in writing of that fact.
+- (1) The person in charge of a plant must hold a certificate of qualification appropriate to the work to be performed in the plant. - (2) The person in charge of the plant must ensure that the plant is adequately supervised and has appropriately qualified persons working in it. - (3) Repealed.
+[B.C.
+Reg.
+170/2018, Sch.
+2, s.
+29 (a).] - (4) A plant that employs more than 24 power engineers in the operation of the plant is required to have at least one assistant chief engineer. - (5) An individual must not be in charge of more than one plant at any time except with the approval of a provincial safety manager. - (6) If regulated plant equipment is not under the continuous attendance of a power engineer, refrigeration operator or ice facility operator and is operating under the general supervision status plant or risk assessed status plant classification, - (a) Repealed.
+[B.C.
+Reg.
+170/2018, Sch.
+2, s.
+29 (a).] - (b) an individual with the appropriate safety awareness certificate of qualification issued under the Act must be in attendance on the premises of a plant when the plant is in operation and the power engineer, refrigeration operator or ice facility operator is not on the plant premises, and - (c) in the case of a refrigeration plant, an individual with the basic safety awareness certificate of qualification issued under the Act is required to be on the plant premises while the plant is in operation, the premises are occupied and the power engineer, refrigeration operator or ice facility operator is not on the plant premises.